 What is shell fabric made of?

 The shell fabric is made of a combination of polyester or nylon, aramid, PBI, or a compatible blend is woven face fabric.
 It is backed by lightweight, high loft, knit constructions.
-The shell fabric has an inside membrane intended to allow air through the fabric meanwhile protect the wearer from water.
+The shell fabric has an inside membrane intended to allow air through the fabric meanwhile protecting the wearer from water.

 Classifications of Shell Fabric